Kibale Forest national park

 Tourism activities in and around Kibale forest

-The most popular activities are Chimpanzee tracking and habituation.
+The most popular activities are Chimpanzee trekking and habituation.
 Others are bird watching and nature walks.
 Outside the park, there are crater lakes with boat trips.
 One area of interest is the adjacent swamp of Bigodi.
 Here, there is a community project.
 It is possible to do the tour of the swamp and community.
 Kanyanchu is the briefing point for Chimpanzee tracking and forest walks.
 However, Sebitoli is the centre for bird watching and camping.